 An unincorporated community in southeastern McKenzie County.
 It lies along U.S. Route 85 south of the city of Watford City.Grassy Butte is home to a Post Office listed on the National Register of Historic Places, as well as many other businesses including a welding production shop, various construction companies and a tractor repair shop and rodeo arena.

-Located on the Fort Berthold Indian Reservation the Mandan, Hidatsa and Arikara Nation, Mandaree is noted nationally for its annual Pow-wow, held the second weekend in July, as well as for being the home of the Mandaree Singers, a tribal musical group.
-The community offers its own school district with an elementary and high school, historical attractions, a new meeting and events center, and a thriving casino featuring live entertainment, a water park and marina.
+Located in the MHA Nation, Mandaree is noted nationally for its annual Pow-wow, held the second weekend in July, as well as for being the home of the Mandaree Singers, a tribal musical group.
+The community offers its own school district with an elementary and high school, historical attractions, a new meeting and events center, and a thriving nearby casino featuring live entertainment, a water park and marina.

 Census-designated communities: East Fairview, Four Bears Village